Delaware is a small state but home to diverse wildlife, including wasps.

 2. Ringed Paper Wasp

-This is next on our list of types of wasps in Delaware.
+This is the next type of wasp on our list in Delaware.
 The upper body of the Ringed Paper Wasp is dark red or burgundy.

 Except for a small yellow ring that wraps around it around the “waist,” the abdomen is entirely black.
 Legs are bright yellow in hue, and the antennae are black with orange-yellow tips.

-This wasp species builds its communal nests from a mixture of plant pulp and saliva.
+This wasp species builds its communal nests from plant pulp and saliva.

-The outcome is a papery orb that is grayish-brown in color and contains several cells for eggs and larvae.
+The outcome is a grayish-brown papery orb containing several cells for eggs and larvae.

 Various places may be used to create nests, including inside shrubs, on the eaves of houses, and inside outbuildings like sheds or barns.

-The wasps guard their nests by initially focusing all of their attention on an impending danger.
+The wasps guard their nests by focusing all their attention on an impending danger.

 People should avoid approaching further after seeing that notification since the wasps can sting repeatedly